 - Martin may have been exploited, and you may still be able to do something about that;

-- People may try to take advantage of you as Martin’s agent; and
+- People may try to take advantage of you as Martin’s guardian of the estate; and

 - Knowing what to look for will help you avoid doing things you should not do, protecting you from accusations that you have exploited Martin.